zowe/zowe-cli-secrets-for-kubernetes/README.md

 Before you install and use the plug-in make sure you have the following tools installed:

-- Zowe CLI For more information, see [installing Zowe CLI](https://docs.zowe.org/stable/user-guide/cli-installcli.html).
+- Zowe CLI.
+For more information, see [installing Zowe CLI](https://docs.zowe.org/stable/user-guide/cli-installcli.html).
 - [Node.js](https://nodejs.org/en/download) v16.0 or later.

 ## Installing